Frank Sullivan (baseball)

 Franklin Leal Sullivan (January 23, 1930 – January 19, 2016), was an American professional baseball right-handed pitcher, who played in Major League Baseball (MLB) for the Boston Red Sox, Philadelphia Phillies, and Minnesota Twins over parts of eleven seasons, spanning 1953–1963.
 Sullivan was named to the American League (AL) All-Star team, in 1955 and 1956, and was elected to the Boston Red Sox Hall of Fame, in 2008.

+Sullivan grew up in Burbank, California, and was an outstanding baseball and basketball player at Burbank High.Sullivan graduated from Burbank High School in 1947, where his classmates included actor Vic Tayback.